This Diary Series has kindly been contributed by Clare.

 - Carry my stone with me when I need it, or hold it in meditation.

-It was very pleasant bullshit, however.
+It was very pleasant bull, however.

 Holding the stone while I meditated or feeling it in my pocket while I was howdly-doodling around reminded me of the goals I made when the internet told me to.

 Also, a couple of times when I saw friends looking down-and-out I gave them the crystal to hold.

 Verdict: I look like an idiot when I pull the piece of quartz out of my pocket.
 And it still smells like an amateur bong.
 Better than a profesh bong, I suppose?
 I don’t know.

 Other than that, though, I feel pretty good.
 Not necessarily any more organised, but just a little fuzzy and warm ‘round the edges.
 If that’s what spirituality feels like, I’m all for it.